modified: Tuesday 29 March 2016

 Over the past few years systemd has become a core component of many Linux distributions.
 Now many popular distros will not function without systemd because their core packages depend on it.

-It's interesting that the Wikipedia page for systemd describes it as (only) an init system:
+It’s interesting that the Wikipedia page for systemd (at the time of writing) describes it as (only) an init system:

 systemd is an init system used by some Linux distributions to bootstrap the user space and manage all processes subsequently, instead of the UNIX System V and Berkeley Software Distribution (BSD) init systems